thlorenz/solana-twitter/getting-started/00_outline.md

 - at the time of writing this tutorial we got 15 accounts back
 - you don't have to understand the above query, it is merly to show you that the entire power of mongodb queries is at your disposal to inqire about on-chain data

+## 4. Saving/Exporting Requests

+- show with that last request how to export it
+- how to save it
+- and how one would share it

+## 5. Transactions

+### 5.1.
+IDL tab seguay

+- show IDL tab which confirms only one account
+- we can also see the instructions that this program supports

+NOTE: in its current state it supports two more, but the IDL was never updated on devnet
+- either we don't mention those other instructions
+- or we deploy another version of the program with the IDL updated

+### 5.2 Sending a Tweet

+- using `sendTweet` instruction
+- somehow send a tweet (I was able to use it via the modified dev script)